Julius170/Making_Contract_Calls.demo/README.md

 Throughout this tutorial you will learn how to:

-* Install and Setup Hardhat
+* Install and Setup Hardhat.
-* Create a dummy smart contract
+* Create a dummy smart contract.
-* Use hardhat to deploy to the Celo Alfajores Network
+* Use hardhat to deploy to the Celo Alfajores Network.
-* Create a proficient test script on a hardhat
+* Create a proficient test script on a hardhat.
-* And make contract calls on your deployed contract using hardhat test scripts
+* And make contract calls on your deployed contract using hardhat test scripts.

 # Prerequisites